fathimahafsa21/LMS/README.md

 In our library member management system, I've developed the 'book insertion' functionality and few button actions.
 This feature enables users to seamlessly add new members to the system, thereby enhancing its functionality and usability.

+### Description of Insertion Functionality

+It is like clear/reset button.
+When press it.
+It clears any text or data you've entered and it allows you to type in a special box again and it changes the label on another button to say "Save" again.

+When press the "Save" button:

+* It checks if all required fields are filled.
+* If they are, it saves the member's information into a database.
+* If successful, it tells the member is saved and clears the form for the next entry.
+* If there's a problem, it lets know and logs the issue for someone to look into later.

 ## Code Snippets